-Based on Brainhub’s experience in building web, native, hybrid and cross-platform apps for marketplaces, e-commerce and websites, we decided to come up with 10 questions you should answer before deciding on which platform to build first.
+Based on our experience as a web and mobile app development company in building web, native, hybrid and cross-platform apps for marketplaces, e-commerce and websites, we’ve come up with 10 questions you should answer before deciding on which platform to build first.

 This guide will give you the answer to the question – What should I build first – App vs Website?